 Robin and I slept in at the Tazewell Hotel in Norfolk and both had a good rest.
-Since this hotel does not offer breakfast, we went to a cafe four blocks away but it was closed on Tuesdays.
-We asked someone on the street who said to walk down to St. Paul Street and we would find the best place to eat.
+Since this hotel does not offer breakfast, we went to a cafe four blocks away but it was closed on Tuesday so we asked someone on the street who said to walk down to St. Paul Street and we would find the best place to eat.
 We walked and found the Brick House Cafe at Crown Center and I had the best breakfast of the whole trip, enjoying Silver Dollar pancakes both bacon and sausage and orange juice, after which I felt like a new man.
-Afterwards, we walked over the Norfolk City Hall and took the elevator up 11 floors to get Norfolk municipal pins for Elizabeth.
-After that I walked back to the Tide Light Rail Civic Center station and picked our day passes to ride the Tide.
+Afterwards, we walked over the Norfolk City Hall and took the elevator up 11 floors to get Norfolk municipal pins for Elizabeth then I walked back to the Tide Light Rail Civic Center station and picked our day passes to ride the Tide.
 We took the Tide one stop back to MacArthur Square station and walked back to the hotel to pick up my camera.

 Tide Light Rail BackgroundThe Tide is a 7.4 mile light rail line in Norfolk, Virginia, connecting Eastern Virginia Medical School, Downtown Norfolk, Norfolk State University and Newtown Road.
 Service began on August 19, 2011 and it was the first light rail system in the state.
 The Tide is operated by Hampton Roads Transit (HRT).
 Fares match local bus fares and the line accepts HRT's GO Passes.